 After graduating from your Maryland manicurist training program, you’ll take the following Maryland manicuring licensing exams:

-- Maryland Manicurist Theory Exam administered by Prometric
+- Maryland Manicurist Theory Exam administered by PSI

-- Maryland Manicurist Practical Exam administered by Prometric
+- Maryland Manicurist Practical Exam administered by PSI

 After passing these exams, you can receive your Maryland manicuring license.